mtry99/GetBooked/README.md

 5. Adding a new book: If an administrator logs into the library system, there is a tab for them to add a new book.
 This will lead them to another page/form where they can add a new book by specifying parameters like ‘Book name’, ‘ISBN number’, ‘Author Name’, ‘genres’.
 The header.php, new-book.php, create-book-db.sql files implement this feature.

 6. Late returns and fines: When a user borrows a book, there should be a return by date given to them indicating when the book is due.
 If a user doesn’t return a book by its due date, a per day fine will incur on their account calculated by finding the difference between the actual return date and return by date.

-7. Opening Collections: Users are able to unbox random books from a selected collection, and the book that was unboxxed will be added to their inventory.

-8. Viewing Inventory: Users are able to view all the books that they unboxxed in a cool interactive format.
+If the fines are greater than $20, the user will be unable to borrow any books.
 The SQL queries for these functions can be found in schema/create-book-db.sql.
 They are implemented in fines.php and pay-fine.php.

+7. Opening Collections: Users are able to unbox random books from a selected collection, and the book that was unboxed will be added to their inventory.

+8. Viewing Inventory: Users are able to view all the books that they unboxed in a cool interactive format.
+Users can also choose to trade-up five equal rarity books into one book of one higher rarity.
+Users can also view their BBuck on this page.
+BBuck is a point system used to keep track of how good an user’s inventory is.
+Each book in an user’s inventory increased the rate at which their BBuck count goes up, with a higher rarity increasing the rate more.